thoughtbot/maintaining-open-source-projects/book/03-git.md

 that doesn’t get you any closer to understanding why that change (and this bug) exists.

 The author of that change is luckily in the same room as you.
-In fact, it is you!
-Having such a close relationship doesn’t help you understand why did the programmer find the need to change this past year, and what repercussions it has or could have.
-With such an irrelevant commit message, any reviewer (since the commit happened a year ago, and into the future) has to find out what the patch does and how it affects the software.
+In fact, it *is you*!
+Having such a close relationship, however, doesn’t help you understand why you made the change last year, or what repercussions your new change could have.
+Irrelevant commit messages make it difficult for you or any reviewer to find out what a patch does and how it affects the software.

 A more informative message spares that effort for *everyone*.
-Any commit message can be a potential time sink or serve as never-too-verbose documentation.
-An informative commit message lets anyone decide if the solution still applies, and if it’s a good solution to the problem at hand or we can find better alternatives.
+A commit message can be a potential time sink or serve as never-too-verbose documentation.
+An informative commit message lets anyone decide if the solution still applies and if it’s a good solution to the problem at hand.
+Also, it can help determine if it's possible to find better alternatives.
 Understanding why something happened months or years ago becomes possible and efficient.

 A good commit message answers three questions: